colinhalebrown/PythonVE/README.md

 # PythonVirtualEnviroment
 This a project for assisting in the installing and creation of python virtual enviroment.
-There are Two batch files one named venvcreator.bat for creating new enviroments and pipsetup.bat for installing the python pip virtualenv.
+There are Two batch files one named nve.cmd (new virtual enviroment) for creating new enviroments and install.bmd for installing python pip virtualenv.
+It also adds the command nve to the console for when ever you need a new virtual enviroment.
 This is made for python 2.7.14 currently.